-This letter is to inform you that the Higher Learning Commission (HLC or "the Commission") recently received a complaint regarding Pima County Community College District ("the institution").
-In accordance with HLC Policy COMM.A.10.030, Complaints and Other Information Regarding Affiliated Institutions, HLC initially reviewed the complaint to determine whether it suggested potential substantive non-compliance with the institution's ability to meet the Criteria for Accreditation or other HLC requirements.
+This letter is to inform you that the Higher Learning Commission (HLC or "the Commission") has reviewed the response provided by Pima County Community College District ("the institution") to the complaint received by HLC on June 30, 2021.
+Thank you for submitting this information.

-Based on that initial review, HLC concluded that the complaint and related materials raises potential concerns regarding the institution's substantive compliance with the following HLC requirements:
+As you recall, HLC initially reviewed the complaint to determine whether it suggested potential substantive non-compliance with the institution's ability to meet the Criteria for Accreditation or other HLC requirements.
+Based on that initial review, HLC determined that the information contained in the complaint raised potential concerns regarding the institution's compliance with the HLC requirements noted in the letter dated July 7, 2021.

+The institution was subsequently afforded an opportunity to respond to provide evidence that it continued to meet the requirements noted in the July 7 letter.

+Upon review of the institution's response, HLC has determined that further evaluation of the institution's compliance with HLC requirements is necessary.
+Specifically, HLC found that potential concerns remain regarding the institution's ongoing compliance with the following requirement:

-- Criterion Two, Core Component 2.A, "the institution establishes and follows policies and processes to ensure fair and ethical behavior on the part of its governing board, administration, faculty and staff;" - Criterion Two, Core Component 2.C, "the governing board of the institution is autonomous to make decisions in the best interest of the institution in compliance with board policies and to ensure the institution's integrity;" and - Criterion Five, Core Component 5.A, "through its administrative structures and collaborative processes, the institution's leadership demonstrates that it is effective and enables the institution to fulfill its mission."
+• Criterion Two, Core Component 2.C, "the governing board of the institution is autonomous to make decisions in the best interest of the institution in compliance with board policies and to ensure the institution's integrity."